zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry.md

 * **UserAgent**: The user agent of the user, expressed as a standard UserAgentString.
 [User Agent](https://en.wikipedia.org/wiki/User_agent)

-* UserCity: Contains the name of the city that the User has used the Portal from.
+* **UserCity**: Contains the name of the city that the User has used the Portal from.
 We derive this from the Users Client IP.

-*  UserCountry: Contains the name of the country that the User has used the Portal from.
+* **UserCountry**: Contains the name of the country that the User has used the Portal from.
 We derive this from the Users Client IP.

 <a name="clienttelemetry-kusto-documentation"></a>
 ### Kusto documentation